enansaif/basic-rag-demo/README.md

 Fixed Chunking: there are faar more complex chunking techniques out there.
 No Caching: repeated query will not be cached.
 Basic Generation Prompt: again would use langchain for complex projects, with their rich prompt library.
-No Image Processing: Currently images in pdf are just ignored.
+No Image Processing: Currently pdfs that have images can fail processing.

 ## Future Improvements